rowanmanning/express-coffee-template/README.md

 directory of the application, run `npm install -d`.

 Now you can run your application with `coffee server.coffee`.
+Personally, I get annoyed with having to restart node all the time, so I use [nodemon][nodemon] (`npm install -g nodemon` then you can use `nodemon server.coffee`) to restart the server every time a file is updated.

 ## Further Documentation ##